Statistical Service to train 75,000 officers for 2021 census

-The Ghana Statistical Service (GSS) is to train about 75,000 field officers to collect data for the 2021 Population and Housing Census scheduled for April/May 2021.
+The Ghana Statistical Service (GSS) is set to organize training for about 75,000 field officers to collect data for the 2021 Population and Housing Census scheduled for April/May 2021.

-The training will be in January 2021 and will take place in 1500 training centres in each of the 261 administrative districts in the country.
+The training, which is slated for January 2021 will take place in 1500 training centres in each of the 261 administrative districts in the country.

-A statement issued by the GSS said that the training centres would be located in the facilities of the Ghana Education Service (GES) and the universities.
+A statement issued by the GSS said that the training centres would be located in the facilities of the Ghana Education Service (GES) as well as a selected tertiary institutions.

-According to the statement, the training will be held when schools are in session so the Service was collaborating with the Ministry of Education and other stakeholders to ensure that the training as well as classes for the school children are not disrupted.
+According to the statement, the training will be held when schools are in session, adding that the Service was collaborating with the Ministry of Education and other stakeholders to ensure that the training as well as classes for the school children are not disrupted.

 It explained that the GSS had in the past relied on the facilities of the GES and the universities to train their field officers for the census, and explained that this was done when the schools had vacated.